arcanecode/PowerShell/IPAddressMailer/ReadMe.md

 ---

+### Future

+There are some things I may revisit in the future.
+The scripts and functions were written very basically, it was coded quickly to solve a real-world problem.
+There is likely some clean up that could be done.
+For example, the functions could be rewritten as advanced functions.

+It may also be worth converting some of the variables that have to be setup in the scripts as parameters, or perahaps create a separate config file with those pieces of information.
+A user could just update the config file without updating the scripts themselves.

+The password issue is also something I may revisit.
+As stated, if you setup an email account for just this script the risk is negligible, but putting unencrypted passwords in a script still annoys me.

+I'm also open to other ideas or suggestions.

+---

 ### System Specs

 I developed this on a Windows 10 Pro 64-bit system with PowerShell 5.1.
 My ham buddy who I wrote this for is also on Win 10 Pro.
 Your mileage may vary depending on your version of Windows and PowerShell.